Kris1992/Chat/README.md

 ## Tests stack

-Unit Tests - PHPSpec\
+Unit Tests - PHPSpec \
-Functional Tests - Behat\
+Functional Tests - Behat \
-Integration Tests - PHPUnit\
+Integration Tests - PHPUnit \

 ## Run Tests

-./vendor/bin/phpspec run\
+./vendor/bin/phpspec run \
 ./vendor/bin/behat OR ./vendor/bin/behat --tag={tagName} \
-php bin/phpunit\
+php bin/phpunit \

 ## Used Technologies

 Mercure - I use server send event to resend messages to partcicipants of chat rooms (better solution than resend ajax calls by users to check new messages). \

 Messenger - take controll about active partcicipants of public chat rooms.
-If user go out from chat room or close window in browser messenger remove him from participants of public chat room. \
+If user go out from chat room or close window in browser messenger remove him from participants of public chat room.
+It is useful to removed uploaded and not used attachments for chat messages or petition too.  \

 ## Have Ideas, Feedback or an Issue?